mzemel/mitosis/README.md

 ## Development

-After checking out the repo, you can start and stop a test Disque server with `bin/start_test_disque` and `bin/stop_test_disque`, respectively, but you should be free to test it out with:
+After checking out the repo, you can start and stop a test Redis server with `bin/start_test_redis` and `bin/stop_test_redis`, respectively, but you should be free to test it out with:

 ```ruby
 bundle